Discussing appropriate funding

 - The medical professionals who treated your child provided substandard treatment

 (a) The Claim Form – a formal document setting out brief details of the parties to the claim, the alleged date(s) on which the substandard treatment occurred and on which you realised your child had suffered injury as a result of the treatment received and the approximate value of the claim.
-The court will be asked to seal or “issue” this document, signifying the issue of proceedings
+The court will be asked to seal or “issue” this document, signifying the issue of proceedings.

-(d) A Schedule of Loss – a formal document setting out the details of the past and future loss and expenses incurred due to your child’s injuries
+(d) A Schedule of Loss – a formal document setting out the details of the past and future loss and expenses incurred due to your child’s injuries.

-Once the Court has issued the Claim Form, we have a period of 4 months to serve all of the above documents on the Defendant(s) or their nominated solicitors.
+Once the Court has issued the Claim Form, we have a period of 4 months to serve all the above documents on the Defendant(s) or their nominated solicitors.
 From the effective date of service, the Defendant(s) or their solicitors have a period of 14 days to serve an Acknowledge of Service indicating they intend to defend the claim.
 They then have a further 14 days to serve a Defence.
 The Defence will respond paragraph by paragraph to the Particulars of Claim with an admission or a denial of liability.
-If no Defence is filed, judgement can be entered against the Defendant(s) and the court will provide for your compensation to be assessed.
+If no Defence is filed, judgment can be entered against the Defendant(s) and the court will arrange for your compensation to be assessed.

 Once the Defence has been served, the court will list a Case Management Conference to determine a timetable of steps to be completed by both parties to narrow the issues and/or value your claim.
-Such steps include disclosure of relevant documents, exchange of witness statements and exchange of experts’ reports.
-The Defendant may be granted permission to instruct its own medical experts in the same disciplines as your medical experts.
+These steps include disclosure of relevant documents, exchange of witness statements and exchange of experts’ reports.
+The Defendant may be granted permission to instruct their own medical experts in the same disciplines as your medical experts.
 The court will also list the case for trial.